 You can still browse our sites with Cookies disabled, although some functions may not work.
-For example, ticking the “Stay logged-in” box at log-in will not actually keep you logged in to the site unless you have enabled Cookies.
-If you choose not to allow Cookies when you first visit our websites and/or subsequently opt out of Cookies, then because of the fact we’re unable to recognise you when you come back to the site, you’ll be asked again to set your Cookie preferences.
+For example if you choose not to allow Cookies when you first visit our websites and/or subsequently opt out of Cookies, then because of the fact we’re unable to recognise you when you come back to the site, you’ll be asked again to set your Cookie preferences.

 How long will Cookies last for?